edsoncamargo/who-is-this-in-the-wizarding-world-app/README.md

 ## Acknowledgments

-Special thanks to everyone who contributed to making this app a reality, especially Rocketseat for their invaluable support and guidance throughout the development process.
-Your expertise and dedication have been instrumental in bringing this project to fruition.
+Special thanks to everyone who contributed to making this app a reality, including my girlfriend Malu, and JK Rowling for creating the world of Harry Potter.

-Enjoy using **Pass-In!**
+Enjoy using **Who is this in The Wizarding World!**